tools200ms/dev2fs/README.md

 At this point it's a work in progress, the code is based on [TeaFS filesystem](https://sourceforge.net/projects/teafs-legacy/) that I developed a long years ago.
 Purpose was to experiment with treating directory names as 'tags'.
 The assumption was that it would help in data organization.

+# Requirments, compilation and installation

+Dev2FS is a C program that requires Libc and Fuse liblaries to function, ensure you have following tools: make gcc libc-dev fuse-dev

+When requirments are meet go to Dev2FS root directory (directory where this README.md file resides) and issue:

+>  make
+This will compile file ./src/dev2fs

+To install (e.g. copy to /usr/bin) issue as root:
+>  make install (as root)

+# Launch

+The points bellow explain step-by-step how to launch the Dev2FS.